Benjamin Harrison Biography

 During Harrison’s tenure, Congress authorized and funded the construction of the nation’s first modern battleships.

 On the domestic front, Harrison was an active president.
 During his first year in office, he urged Congress to expand veterans’ benefits.
 Congress responded by enacting the Dependent and Disability Pension Act in 1890.
 Signed into law by Harrison on June 27, 1890, the act established pensions for all veterans who had been honorably discharged from Union service exceeding ninety days and who could not perform manual labor, regardless of their financial situation or when their disability occurred.
 The bill also extended benefits to veterans’ parents, widows, and children.
 President Grover Cleveland vetoed nearly identical legislation in 1887, arguing that the cost was prohibitive.
 Cleveland’s reservations proved to be justified.
 Implementation of the act resulted in nearly double the number of pensions funded and a spike in pension payments from $89 million in 1889 to $159 million by 1893.
 By 1894, pension payments comprised over one-third of the federal budget.

 A prominent issue during the 1888 election was protective tariffs.
 During Democratic President Grover Cleveland’s first administration, Republicans began clamoring for higher taxes (tariffs) on imported goods.
 They claimed that increased tariffs protected American manufacturing, thereby raising workers’ wages and improving their standard of living.
-Cleveland and the Democrats argued that high tariffs enriched wealthy manufacturers by artificially increasing prices on foreign goods.
+Cleveland and the Democrats argued high tariffs enriched wealthy manufacturers by artificially increasing the prices of foreign goods.

 Sherman Antitrust Act